Visitor information

 *All riders under the age of 16 must be accompanied by an adult.
 If you are registering a person aged under 16 who is not your child, you must have the consent of the parent or guardian of the child in question.

-Test your stamina on this forest trail around Boddington Hill, the site of an Iron Age hill fort.
-Set along an unsurfaced trail it contains ten pieces of fitness equipment to test and train your fitness.
+Test your stamina on this fitness trail around Boddington Hill, the site of an Iron Age hill fort.
+Set along an unsurfaced trail it contains ten pieces of fitness equipment to test and train your ability.

-Information boards on how to use the equipment can be found at each of the ten exercises.
+Information boards on how to use the equipment can be found at each of the ten exercise stations.

 Nearby forests